 Level 5 – Advanced and Progressive Cyber Hygiene: Full compliance is achieved when companies have attained standardization and full optimization of security processes across the entire Enterprise.
 This includes enhanced practices that provide additional advanced capabilities designed and properly deployed to detect and act in response to APTs.

 There are lots of questions surrounding CMMC, such as what is required of DoD vendors, timelines, and the actual implementation.
 We have assembled a comprehensive FAQ for your reference.
-Of course, you can always contact us if you would like to discuss CMMC with a JANUS professional.
+Of course, you can always contact us by email, web-form, or phone (203.251.0200) if you would like to discuss CMMC with a JANUS professional.

 A Roadmap for Planing Your CMMC Success

 Step 1.
 If you haven’t already done so, it is vital that you assess your organization against the standards set forth in NIST 800-171.
 NIST 800-171 mandates contractors and subcontractors to “periodically assess the security controls in organizational systems to determine if the controls are effective.”